-The safety of students and staff is Murray's primary concern.
-The school's disaster preparedness plan includes steps for ensuring student and staff safety during a disaster.
-Fire and disaster drills are conducted on a monthly basis throughout the school year.
-Twice a year, the school practices a complete earthquake drill, which includes an entire school evacuation.
+The safety of students and staff is the primary concern at Powell Elementary School.
+The school's emergency preparedness plan includes steps for ensuring student and staff safety during a disaster.
+Fire, earthquake, and lock down drills are conducted on a regular basis throughout the school year.
+Annually, the school practices a complete earthquake drill, which includes an entire school evacuation.
 A storage bin located at the school contains food, water, and other supplies for use during a disaster.
-Murray has a closed campus.

 All visitors must sign in at the front office, wear identification tags while on the school grounds and sign out upon departure.
-Teachers are on duty before school and during recess.
-Noon aides monitor the campus during lunch and afterschool dismissal to ensure the safety of all students.
-Teachers, staff, and administrators are trained and practice lockdown procedures to secure the entire campus, ALICE (Alert, Lockdown, Inform, Counter, Evacuate) procedures, which is a research-based approach to respond to an active shooter situation.
+Teachers are on duty before school, during recess, and noon supervisors are on duty during lunch and after school to ensure the safety of all our students.
+Teachers, staff, and administrators are trained and practice lock down procedures that, in an emergency, can secure the entire campus.

 A Comprehensive School Safety Plan was developed by the Safe School Committee in order to comply with Senate Bill 187 of 1997.
-The plan provides students and staff with a means to ensure a safe and orderly learning environment.
+The plan provides students and staff a means to ensure a safe and orderly learning environment.
 Key elements of the Comprehensive School Safety Plan include the following: monthly facility safety inspections; child abuse reporting procedures; teacher notification of dangerous pupils procedures; disaster response procedures; procedures for safe entering to, and exiting from, school; sexual harassment policy; suspension and expulsion policies; dress code; and discipline policies.
 The Safe School Committee evaluates the plan annually and updates the plan as needed.
-School Site Council approved this plan on October 22, 2021.